Auto Accident

 Auto Accident Attorney in Tuscaloosa, Alabama

 Hurt in a car crash in Tuscaloosa or anywhere in Alabama?
-At the Ford Firm, personal injury attorney Randal S. Ford has over three decades of trial experience representing injured drivers, passengers, motorcyclists, bicyclists, and pedestrians.
+At the Ford Firm, personal injury and Tuscaloosa car accident lawyer Randal S. Ford has over three decades of trial experience representing injured drivers, passengers, motorcyclists, bicyclists, and pedestrians.

 We fight to recover compensation for: